 The Benefice will also be recruiting a Missioner who will be paid by the Diocese of Canterbury for the next four years and whose responsibilities will include spreading the word in the new housing estates around Langley, Otham, and Grove Green.
 The Missioner will live in the former Boxley church residence in Samphire Close in Grove Green as the original Boxley vicarage was sold by the church some years ago.

-Pictured below (left) is the Hollingbourne Vicarage at the foot of the North Downs which will be offered to the Team Vicar and (right) is the house in Samphire Close in Grove Green which will be occupied by the Missioner.
+Pictured below (top) is the Hollingbourne Vicarage at the foot of the North Downs which will be offered to the Team Vicar and (bottom) is the house in Samphire Close in Grove Green which will be occupied by the Missioner.